Ancient Journeys

 Ancient Journeys: A Vision of the New World is an album by German cross-cultural new-age band Cusco, released in 2000.
 Released three years after the previous album, this one peaked at #2 on the Billboard Top New Age Albums chart.

 This album continues somewhat in the flavor of Apurimac III, but is dedicated to ancient journeys of adventure and discovery.
-The musical concepts reflect on ancient rhythms and melodies, and depict ancient kingdoms, sea voyages, conquests and land explorations that cross continents.
+The musical compositions draw upon ancient rhythms and melodies to evoke imagery of historic kingdoms, transcontinental sea voyages, conquests, and land explorations.